wishmaster707/Blog/README.md

-# Blog of Song Kong
+# Blog of Jiaqi

-This is a Jekyll theme called Ice bear.
+This is a Jekyll Blog, Based on Kongsong(http://kongsong.me/)'s Jeykll theme Ice bear.

-To learn how to install and use this theme, please check out the [installation guide](http://kongsong.me/blog/ice-bear-jekyll-theme/) for more information.

-##License
-This theme is open source under MIT License.
-So feel free to use this Jekyll theme on your site, although linking back to me is more than welcomed.